sonicdetours/small-step/README.md

 # Small Step
-A command line sequencer for the Novation Launch series controllers written in Ruby
+A command line sequencer for the Novation Launch series controllers written in Ruby with UniMidi.